The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Paola Pulitano

-Paola was born in 1926 in the seaside hamlet of Casignana, Calabria, a village surrounded by citrus groves, olive trees, and the sparkling Ionian Sea.
-The landscape was breathtaking, but her childhood unfolded in difficult times.
-Italy, devastated by the First World War and then shattered again by the Second, struggled with poverty, unemployment, and political turmoil.
-Families endured shortages of food and housing, and the hardships of survival left deep marks on an entire generation.
+Paola was born in 1926 in the seaside hamlet of Casignana, Calabria – a village framed by citrus groves, olive trees and the sparkling Ionian Sea.
+The setting was idyllic, but her childhood unfolded in difficult times.
+Italy, already devastated by the First World War, was shattered again by the Second, leaving poverty, unemployment and political turmoil in its wake.
+Families endured food and housing shortages, and the struggle for survival left deep marks on an entire generation.

 In the final years of the war, Paola met Francesco.
-They married in March 1944 and welcomed three children in quick succession—Saverio in 1945, Stefano in 1947, and Agata in 1950.
-Though their love was strong, the post-war years were harsh.
-Francesco longed to give his family a secure future, and in 1952 he migrated to Western Australia on the Castel Bianca.
-Paola remained in Italy for six years, raising her young children with the help of her mother-in-law, while Francesco worked hard to establish a home in Australia.
+They married in March 1944 and soon welcomed three children – Saverio, Stefano and Agata.
+Though their love was strong, the postwar years were harsh.
+Determined to provide security, Francesco migrated to Western Australia in 1952 on the Castel Bianca.
+Paola remained in Italy for six years, raising the children with the support of her mother-in-law, while Francesco worked to establish a new life in Australia.

 Yellowed and cracked studio portrait of Paola with the three young children.